4 Natural Nausea Remedies

-I spent most of my entire first trimester on the floor, watching my husband renovate our bathroom.
-I remember loving it there – it was just my happy place.
+I spent most of my entire first trimester on the floor because of nausea, watching my husband renovate our bathroom.
+Naturally, I remember loving it there – it was just my happy place.

 If you’re feeling out of it, and finding yourself staring at the open fridge wondering what you wanted – I want you to know that’s normal!